 Frequently Asked Questions (FAQ)

 It’s a cooperative partnership between the United States Forest Service (USFS), the Oregon Department of Transportation (ODOT), and Meissner Nordic Ski Club.
-The Meissner Nordic Community Ski Trails are located entirely within the Deschutes National Forest.
+The Meissner Nordic Community Ski Area is located entirely within the Deschutes National Forest.
 ODOT plows the parking lot using funds generated by the sale of Sno-Park Permits, and Meissner Nordic grooms the ski trails using funds donated by skiers and local businesses.
 Meissner Nordic doesn’t receive any funding from ODOT or from the USFS.

 More info: https://meissnernordic.org/about/

 Meissner Nordic Ski Club grooms the trails from December 1st through March 31st.
 Both the groomed ski trails and ungroomed snowshoe trails start at Virginia Meissner Sno-Park, located west of Bend on Cascade Lakes Highway near mile marker 14.
 The groomed Meissner trails can also be accessed from the Swampy Lakes Sno-Park which is located 2 miles further up the highway toward Mt.
 Bachelor.
 The high point in the trail system is at 5,860 feet and the low point is at 5,020 feet.

 Meissner Nordic posts the latest trail information on the Grooming page on our website.
 In January 2022 we switched to grooming 7 days/week and added a real-time map showing where the snowcat is located and which trails were groomed that morning.